‘A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and the wider world’

 A BRILLIANT LONDON PRESENTATION CREATED BY A YEAR 5 PUPIL.

 (Summer 1) Year 3 learn about the Romans through cross-curricular activities.
-Take a look some Roman based learning.
+Take a look at some Roman based learning.

 The Great Fire of London (1666)